RogierdeRuijter/Portfolio/src/posts/i-found-a-usecase-for-a-webcomponent.md

 successful web component. _Our goal is to encapsulate a piece of functionality that is independent of the content._

-With functionality I refer to behavior on the website.
-For example, showing and hiding a popover or adding a fade in animation on an image when it appears on the screen.
+Let’s go into more detail about what I mean by this.

-By content, I refer to a section of HTML and CSS that displays, for example, a form for a newsletter.
+With *functionality*, I refer to behavior on the website.
+For example, showing and hiding a popover or adding a fade-in animation on an image when it appears on the screen.
+By *content*, I refer to a section of HTML and CSS that displays, for example, a button or a form for a newsletter.

 Because working with the Popover API and its fallback requires a combination of HTML, CSS, and JavaScript, it is a perfect candidate